ivan-guerra/programmador.com/content/series/workflow-optimization/part-5:-text-editing.md

 Each distribution differs in their default plugin and keybinding support.
 Also, some distributions are more actively maintained than others.
 The latter point is especially important.
-In the world of Neovim, there's a nonzero chance breaking changes make it into the core editor/plugins.
+In the world of NeoVim, there's a nonzero chance breaking changes make it into the core editor/plugins.
 You don't want to spend time patching your configs.
 It's better if the distribution developers do that for you.